Effects of resolution and local stability on galactic disks: Halo resolution and softening on bar formation

 The buckling instability in galactic bars is a vertical bending mode that thickens the bar out of the disk plane, often leading to the formation of boxy or peanut-shaped bulges, as the bar's self-gravity amplifies asymmetries in the velocity distribution \citep{combes90,raha91,kwak17,kwak19, lokas19b,lokas19,lokas25a}.
 It is often associated with anisotropy in the stellar velocity dispersions, where excessive radial heating from the bar's growth creates an imbalance and triggers out-of-plane oscillations when the vertical support becomes insufficient \citep{merritt94}.
 A live halo can promote angular momentum exchange and thereby enable stronger bar growth, which can lead to buckling instability \citep{berentzen06}.
 A common criterion for its onset is when the ratio of vertical to radial velocity dispersion, $\sigma_z / \sigma_R$, drops below 0.5--0.6, although this threshold can vary with factors such as the bar's properties, the presence of a gaseous component, and the halo's dynamical influence \citep{debattista06, kwak17, kwak19, seo19, jang24, jang25}.
-Moreover, the peanut/X-shape can track the radius of the bar’s 2:1 vertical resonance and migrate outward as the bar slows and the disc thickens \citep{quillen14}.
-Accordingly, the presence of a peanut/X-shape alone is not uniquely diagnostic of a distinct buckling episode; we therefore rely primarily on kinematic diagnostics, such as $\sigma_z / \sigma_R$.
+Moreover, the peanut or X-shape can track the radius of the bar’s 2:1 vertical resonance and migrate outward as the bar slows and the disk thickens \citep{quillen14}.
+Accordingly, the presence of a peanut or X-shape alone is not uniquely diagnostic of a distinct buckling episode; we therefore relied primarily on kinematic diagnostics, such as $\sigma_z / \sigma_R$.

-In Figure \ref{fig:sigmarz}, we examine the radial profiles of surface density, vertical velocity dispersion $\sigma_z$, and the ratio $\sigma_z / \sigma_R$ for models r1c14, r1c14ldm, and r1c14ldmsf06 to visualize the impacts of DM resolution and softening on buckling instability.
-These models are chosen as they follow comparable bar evolutionary paths until divergence arises from vertical buckling instability.
-To capture the transitions in these properties from the pre- to post-buckling phases, we compute them starting at $2 \, \Gyr$ and extending to $4 \, \Gyr$ with a timestep of $0.25 \, \Gyr$.
+In Fig. \ref{fig:sigmarz}, we examine the radial profiles of surface density, vertical velocity dispersion $\sigma_z$, and the ratio $\sigma_z / \sigma_R$ for models r1c14, r1c14ldm, and r1c14ldmsf06 to show the impacts of DM resolution and softening on buckling instability.
+These models were chosen as they follow comparable bar evolutionary paths until divergence arises from vertical buckling instability.
+To capture the transitions in these properties from the pre- to post-buckling phases, we compute them starting at $2 \, \Gyr$ and extending to $4 \, \Gyr$ with a time step of $0.25 \, \Gyr$.
 Overall, as evolution proceeds, the surface density in these bar-forming models increasingly contracts and becomes centrally concentrated (e.g., see Fig.~6 in \citealt{kwak17}).